A query filter is composed of terms and operators.

 * symbol as follows:

-Wildcard searches work within facets with this syntax.
+Wildcard searches work within tags and attributes (faceted or not) with this syntax.
 This query returns all the services that end with the string

 Wildcard searches can also be used to search in the plain text of a log that is not part of a facet.
 This query returns all the logs that contain the string